Site icon Circuit Ideas for You

 where,

-The resonance frequency of the circuit, which is essential for effective power transfer to the heated object, can be found using this formula.
+The resonance frequency of the circuit which is required for effective power distribution to the heated object is calculated using this formula.

 The resonant frequency is affected by the coil inductance L and any additional capacitance C.